CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 Constantly looking for ways to innovate, LateNite is as passionate about production and post production as it is storytelling.
 Their pursuit of creative excellence has seen them work closely with global cinematic technology companies to craft post workflow solutions and critically celebrated software in-house.

+Chris also helps out Hedge with **Arctic** (previously Final Cut Library Manager) - you can learn more about this [here](https://blog.hedge.video/a-new-home-for-final-cut-library-manager/).

 ![](/static/latenite-apps.png)

 ---